 Once again, it’s an incredibly simple solution to a problem that none of us realised we had.
 Kase have actually thought about what problems photographers face in the field, and then taken steps to improve the experience.

 Overall, I’m very impressed with the Kase Wolverine.
 Not only is it optically fantastic, pretty much equalling the class-leading Haida NanoPro, but it brings a ton of new features to the table.

 The nano coating provides excellent protection from dust and water, and the rectangular design makes it a lot easier to actually use in the field.
 As far as the shatter proofing goes, I’m happy about the added layer of protection from breakage, although I do feel they should be more clear on their website about it’s limitations.

 Would I recommend this to a friend?
 Most definitely.
 In my opinion it’s worth spending a bit extra on this over the Haida NanoPro just for the added features, and it’s optically better than every other neutral density filter on the market.
 For me, this is the best neutral density filter I’ve ever used – Bar none.

-Kase have continued this innovation in their filter holder as well, so keep a keen eye out for our upcoming review of that.
+Kase have continued this innovation in their filter holder as well, which you can read about in our Kase K8 Filter Holder and Polariser Review.